• Skip to primary navigation

 Instructions

-• Pour the water into a small bowl.
+• To rim the glasses, start by pouring the water into a small bowl.
 In another bowl, mix together the white sugar and cinnamon.
-Dip the rim in the water, then twirl it in the sugar mixture.
+Dip the rim of the glass in the water, then twirl it in the sugar mixture.

 • To build the drink in the glass, carefully pour in all the ingredients except the carbonated drink.
 Stir then top off with the ginger beer.
 Gently stir.

 • To make the drink in a pitcher, stir together all the ingredients except the carbonated drink, and refrigerate until ready to serve.
-To assemble, fill each glass half full with the top off with ginger beer and gently stir.
+To assemble, fill each glass half full with the juice mixture, then top it off with ginger beer and gently stir.

-• Garnish each glass with a lime wheel and an ice cube.
+• Garnish each glass with a lime wheel and enjoy immediately.

 Notes

-• To make this for 8 people, use 1 cup maple syrup, 2 cups orange juice, 1 ½ cup simple syrup, 2 teaspoons Angostura orange bitters, ¾ cup lime juice (from 8-10 limes), and 4 cups of ginger beer.
+• To make this for 8 people, use 1.5 cup maple syrup, 2.5 cups orange juice, 2 cups simple syrup, 2 teaspoons Angostura orange bitters, 1.5 cup lime juice, and 8 cups of ginger beer.

 • To make the simple syrup, 1 cup each of granulated sugar and water to a small pot.
-If you are making this for 8 people, double this amount.
+(If you are making this for 8 people, double this amount.)
 Stir over medium high heat until the sugar has dissolved.
 Pour into a container and cool in the freezer for 10 minutes before using.
-Any leftovers can be stored in a mason jar in the fridge.
+Any leftovers can be stored in a mason jar in the fridge for up to 1 week.

 • To make this for a small child, add more orange juice to their glass to reduce the spiciness.